-After the joy of digging into turkey, potatoes, and stuffing wears off comes the dreaded cleanup.
+After the joy of digging into turkey, potatoes, and stuffing wears off, it’s time for the dreaded cleanup.
 It isn’t so bad if polite guests help hosts.
 “Whether it is setting the table or doing dishes after a meal, it’s important to show your host that you’re not just taking advantage of their hospitality or treating their home like a restaurant where they have to pick up and clean up after you,” Tsai says.
 “Pitching in to help out shows that you’re respectful of their home and want to contribute as a guest.”
 Still, some hosts might refuse your help.
-Tsai says to listen since you might be adding more trouble or stress in the kitchen rather than make it easier.
+Tsai says to listen, since you might be adding more trouble or stress in the kitchen rather than make it easier.
 There’s a lot of pressure to host a great party, and you’ll probably make these Thanksgiving mistakes along the way.

 Show up unannounced

 Hosts spend lots of time planning for their Thanksgiving parties, and if someone shows up unannounced, it can throw a wrench into their planning.
 It’s equally rude to cancel at the last minute, according to Tsai.
 “Unless there is a true emergency that you need to take care of or something happened that is completely out of your control, show up on time and participate in the festivities that were planned for you,” Tsai says.
 That said, the rules are a little different this year.
 If you’ve been exposed to COVID, you’re feeling under the weather, or there’s been an infection spike in your area, it’s OK to cancel.
 Just do your best to let your hosts know what’s going on as early as possible.
 If you want to be invited back, follow these modern party etiquette rules.

 Forget to thank your host after the holiday